 Class B CDL License Training

 The Class B CDL is the second heaviest weight class, with commercial motor vehicles (CMVs) weighing more than 26,001 pounds and trailers weighing less than 10,000 pounds.
-A Class B CDL gives drivers more opportunities for local and flexible work in areas like construction, shipping, and public transit.
+A Class B CDL gives drivers more opportunities for local and flexible truck driving jobs in areas like construction, shipping, and public transit.

 The CMVs that can be operated with the license include: